 A central bank must be prepared to reverse monetary injections after the economy recovers in order to maintain price stability.
-Reversing transfers, or reversing open market purchases of long bonds with unexpected capital losses, would increase government debt in the hands of the public.
+Reversing transfers, or reversing open market purchases of long bonds with unexpected capital losses, could increase government debt in the hands of the public.
 I identify the perceived burden of public debt as a potential cost of using quantitative monetary policy to stimulate the economy at the interest rate floor.

-3.5.1 Transfers and Spending.
+4.5.1 Transfers and Spending

 There are opportunities for a central bank to make transfers.53 For example, monetary transfers would be delivered by financing with money creation a government budget deficit created by cutting taxes.
 Open market purchases are transfers to the extent that the public is Ricardian and government bonds are not net wealth.54 And a central bank would transfer money to the public by buying long bonds at low or negative nominal interest and subsequently selling them back to the public with unexpected capital losses.

-According to the permanent income hypothesis, money transfers would directly and substantially affect spending on nondurables and services only to the extent that they are expected to be repeated and permanent.
-Transfers expected to be nonrecurring or reversed in the future would tend to be saved.
+According to the permanent income hypothesis, money transfers would directly and substantially affect spending on non-durables and services only to the extent that they are expected to be repeated and permanent.
+Transfers expected to be non-recurring or reversed in the future would tend to be saved.
 There are two possibilities.
 The first is that the economic recovery raises income and real wealth enough to absorb the monetary transfers as permanent additions to the public's desired stock of monetary assets.
 The public would save the monetary transfers to the extent that it expected this outcome.

 The second possibility is that the public's demand for money does not rise to absorb the monetary transfers after the economy recovers.
 In this case, higher prices would dissipate the wealth effect of monetary transfers as the public attempted to spend its excess money balances.
-A central bank committed to price stability, however, would reverse any monetary transfers
+A central bank committed to price stability, however, would reverse any monetary transfers expected to create inflation.
+Thus, the public could expect any excess (inflationary) monetary transfers to be reversed by the central bank.